7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 My website homepage.

-(Take my websites homepage for example for rule #1.
-I have a clear CTA ‘Contact’ button above the fold, rather than your typical ‘Contact’ that is in line with the other navigation page options.
+(For example, here’s my websites homepage.
+I’m following rule #1 by having a clear CTA ‘Contact’ button above the fold, rather than your typical ‘Contact’ that is in line with the other navigation page options.
 It stands out much more.
 And I made sure to include another clear CTA front and center for my services.)

 The F-pattern was first discovered by the Nielsen Norman Group in 2006, and is still just as relevant today.